avnikolaou/avnikolaou/README.md

 Front-End Developer (Full-Stack on the making) from Greece.

-- :telescope: Currently working for Zizoo
+- :telescope: Currently open to new opportunities

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/avraam-nikolaou/)